Edible Bowl

 20%

-An angled tip ensures the sponge medium is positioned at the most optimal location to contact the transition zone of the cervix while limiting exposure to vaginal cells.
-This allows targeted sampling for both anteverted and retroverted uterine anatomy.
+An angled tip ensures the sponge is positioned at the optimal location to contact the transition zone of the cervix while limiting exposure to vaginal cells.

 .png)